eikeschumann971/gryphon-app/README.md

 ## Features

 - **Event Sourcing**: All state changes captured as immutable events using Kafka

+   Note: the project now uses an ESRS-based Postgres mirror (ESRS PgStore) by default to provide a SQL-backed event view; Kafka remains the primary event bus and authoritative source of events.
 - **DDD Architecture**: Clean domain separation with aggregates, events, and services
 - **CQRS**: Command and Query Responsibility Segregation with projections
 - **Multi-Agent Support**: Six specialized agent domains for autonomous operations